deepgolani4/URL-Shortner-with-KVrocks/README.md

 # URL Shortener Service

-A  URL shortener service built with Go and Redis (Kvrocks) that allows users to create shortened URLs with optional custom IDs and expiration times.
+A  URL shortener service built with Go and Kvrocks that allows users to create shortened URLs with optional custom IDs and expiration times.

 ## Setup and Running